 From adrenaline-fuelled action films to insightful documentaries, here are some movies and shows for gearheads to indulge in.

-As Formula 1 (F1) season heats up, get into the driver’s seat with a wide selection of car-themed movies and TV shows, from a behind-the-scenes look at the business behind F1 and an animated spy movie to pulse-pounding heist flicks and a home-brewed racing drama.
+Get into the driver’s seat with a wide selection of car-themed movies and TV shows, from a behind-the-scenes look at the business behind F1 and an animated spy movie to pulse-pounding heist flicks and a home-brewed racing drama.

 Furiosa: A Mad Max Saga